Mira Nair: Feature films

+In 2018, Amardeep Singh published a book, with the University Press of Mississippi, about Nair's films, titled, The Films of Mira Nair - Diaspora vérité.

 Short films

 Nair's short films include A Fork, a Spoon and a Knight, inspired by the Nelson Mandela quote, "Difficulties break some men but make others."

 She contributed a segment to the anthology film 11'09"01 September 11 (2002) in which 11 filmmakers reacted to the terrorist attack on New York on 11 September 2001.
-Her film dramatises a true story, of a New York Pakistani family whose son, Mohammad Salman Hamdani, missing after the event, was suspected by police and reported by press as being one of the terrorists.
-When his body was eventually found months later, it turned out that he had rushed to the scene to help people escape the wreckage, and was killed himself.
+Her film dramatises a true story of a New York Pakistani family whose son, Mohammad Salman Hamdani, missing after the event, was suspected by police and reported by the press as being one of the terrorists.
+When his body was eventually found months later, it turned out that he had rushed to the scene to help people escape the wreckage and was killed himself.

 Other titles include How Can It Be?
 (2008), Migration (2008), New York, I Love You (2009) and her collaboration with among others, Emir Kusturica and Guillermo Arriaga on the anthology film Words with Gods.

 Other work

-A long-time activist, Nair set up an annual film-makers' laboratory, Maisha Film Lab, in Kampala, Uganda.
+A long-time activist, Nair set up an annual filmmakers' laboratory, Maisha Film Lab, in Kampala, Uganda.
 Since 2005, young directors in East Africa have been trained at the nonprofit facility with the motto that "If we don't tell our stories, no one else will".
 As of 2018 Maisha was building a school with architect Raul Pantaleo, winner of the Aga Khan Award for Architecture, and his company, Studio Tamassociati.

 In 1998, Nair used the profits from Salaam Bombay! to create the Salaam Baalak Trust, which works with street children in India.
 A musical adaptation of Monsoon Wedding, directed by Nair, premiered at the Berkeley Repertory Theatre, running from 5 May to 16 July 2017.
 As of 2015, she lived in New York City, where she was an adjunct professor in the Film Division of the School of Arts for Columbia University in Manhattan.
-The university had a collaboration with Nair's Maisha Film Lab, and offered opportunities for international students to work together and share their interests in film-making.
+The university had a collaboration with Nair's Maisha Film Lab and offered opportunities for international students to work together and share their interests in filmmaking.

 In July 2020, journalist Ellen Barry announced that her Pulitzer Prize-nominated story "The Jungle Prince of Delhi" about the "royal family of Oudh", published in The New York Times, would be adapted into a web series for Amazon Studios by Nair.
 In March 2021 it was announced that Nair would direct a ten-episode TV series for Disney+ reimagining the National Treasure series with a new cast.

+Mirabai Films is a film production company founded by Mira Nair.